-The best books about summer are perfect for adults to read on lazy, hazy days this year.
+The best summer books are perfect for adults to read on lazy, hazy days this year.
 Summer is when many readers try to catch up on reading, which makes it all the harder to pick the best seasonal reads.

 TOP 3 PICKS